WWBN/AVideo/README.md

 #
 #### About the re-brand.
 AVideo is a generic term that means absolutely nothing, or anything video.
 Since it doesn't mean anything the brand simply is identifiable with a Platform that does Audio and Video or simply "A Video Platform".
-AVideo is a registered trademark owned by WWBN (World Wide Broadcast Network, Inc.) and is freely distributable with any AVideo products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses.
-AVideo Platform is distributed as SaaS at <a href="https://avideo.com">AVideo.com</a>, as an <a href="https://platform.avideo.com/AVideo_Enterprise">Enterprise Version</a>, and as an <a href="https://platform.avideo.com/AVideo_OpenSource">AVideo Open-Source Project</a>.
+When we say a clone we mean a clone of AVideo Platform.

 * Word Mark:	AVIDEO
 * Translations:	"AVideo" has no meaning in any foreign language.